vdanielb/ideas/README.md

 ## LLM-based receipt scanner
 Sees date, prices, items, can categorize by item.
 SQLite db of purchase history.
 Dashboard of purchases.

 # Startup Ideas
+I define startup ideas as stuff that could would be sold to big businesses.
+B2B, if you will.

 ## LLM-driven human experiments
 There is a broader problem in trying to instill human cognitive biases into LLMs.
 If we can make LLMs think more like humans, with all their biases and diverse personalities and lived experiences, there is massive potential in being able to do social experiments and simulations without the massive cost and effort of getting actual humans in the study.
 Behavioral economics, industry focus study groups, social experiments, could all theoretically be done cheaper and faster if we could make LLMs actually think and behave like humans.
 More ambitious: imagine if we can make an AI version of everyone (maybe by fine-tuning over all their data?).
 Recommender systems basically try to model user preferences.
 But if I have an accurate AI copy of a user right in front of me, I could do my recsys experiments on them directly, making a scarily powerful recommender system.
 Though honestly, it's probably more realistic to just train some neural network to predict user clicks than using it to model the user's whole life experience and biases.